 When a Connect command successfully completes, the corresponding Submission and Completion Queues are created.
 If NVMe in-band authentication is required as indicated in the Connect response, then NVMe in-band authentication shall be performed before the queues may be used to perform other Fabrics, Admin, or I/O commands.
-Once a Connect command for an Admin Queue has completed successfully (and NVMe in-band authentication if required), only Fabrics commands may be submitted until the controller is ready (CSTS.RDY = 1).
-Both Fabrics and Admin commands may be submitted to the Admin Queue while the controller is ready.
-Once a Connect command for an I/O Queue has completed successfully (and NVMe in-band authentication if required), I/O commands may be submitted to the queue.
+Once a Connect command for an Admin Queue has completed successfully (and NVMe in-band authentication if required has succeeded), only Fabrics commands may be submitted until the controller is ready (CSTS.RDY = 1).
+Both Fabrics commands and Admin commands may be submitted to the Admin Queue while the controller is ready.
+A Connect command for an I/O Queue may be submitted only after the controller is ready.
+Once a Connect command for an I/O Queue has completed successfully (and NVMe in-band authentication, if required, has succeeded), I/O commands may be submitted to the queue.

 The Connect response contains the controller ID allocated to the host.
-All subsequent Connect commands that create an I/O Queue with that controller shall be from the same host, utilize the same NVMe Transport, and have the same Host Identifier, Host NQN, and NVM Subsystem NQN; if any of these conditions do not hold then the Connect command fails.
+All subsequent Connect commands that create an I/O Queue with that controller shall be from the same host, utilize the same NVMe Transport, and have the same Host Identifier, Host NQN, and NVM Subsystem NQN; if any of these conditions are not met, then the Connect command fails.